iterative/dvc.org/content/blog/2021-09-30-september-21-community-gems.md

 Right now DVC just uses whichever remote is configured in a respective commit that you've checked out.

-To clarify things a bit more, if you run `dvc push/pull` in a workspace with new a remote, that new remote will be used for `-a`, `-T`, and `--all-commits`.
+To clarify things a bit more, if you run `dvc push/pull` in a workspace with a new remote, that new remote will be used for `--all-branches`, `--all-tags`, and `--all-commits`.

 ### [Is there a command to execute only a few specific stages in a DVC pipeline?](https://discord.com/channels/485586884165107732/485596304961962003/888054401640562698)